prolic/HumusAmqp/docs/articles/producers.rst

 Producers
 =========

-Producers in Humus\Amqp
+Producers in HumusAmqp
 -----------------------

 What are producers?
 ~~~~~~~~~~~~~~~~~~~

 The concept of producers has nothing to do with the AMQP protocol itself.
 It's a feature added in
-Humus\Amqp to allow sending messages with default attributes in a very comfortable way.
+HumusAmqp to allow sending messages with default attributes in a very comfortable way.

 Concept of producers
 ~~~~~~~~~~~~~~~~~~~~